- Victor Gigleux

 - Research Interests

-- International Relations, Foreign Policy, Small States, European studies, International peace-keeping operations, EU external relations, Role Theory, Foreign Policy Analysis
+- International Relations, Small States, European studies, International peace-keeping operations, EU external relations, Role Theory, Foreign Policy Analysis

-Explaining Small States’ Changing Patterns of Peacekeeping Contributions through Role Theory.
+Explaining Small States’ Changing Patterns of Peacekeeping Contributions through Role Theory (Thesis successfully defended on May 7th 2018).

 2008-2012 MA (Hons) in Politics and International Relations, University of Aberdeen, UK